 - (a) a bank - (b) a superannuation trustee - (c) a Financial Firm, where a substantial part of their business is the provision of credit - (d) a Financial Firm that is required to be a member of an EDR scheme under the Corporations Act 2001 (Cth) or the National Consumer Credit Protection Act 2009 (Cth).

 Examples of Privacy Act Participants:

-- Suppliers or goods or services on terms that provide credit of more than seven days - Commercial credit providers applies the CDR framework such as the Competition and Consumer Act or Consumer Data Rules.
+- Suppliers or goods or services on terms that provide credit of more than seven days - Commercial credit providers

 What complaints about a CDR Participant are excluded?